 The closest parking lot to Borer’s Falls is at the Rock Chapel Nature Sanctuary which can be found off of Rock Chapel Road.
 If you’re a Royal Botanical Gardens (RBG) member, you can park here for free.
 Otherwise, you’ll have to pay a fee.
 It’s closed in the winter, however cars park along the side of the road close by.

-For free parking, you can park down at the Borer’s Falls Dog Park.
-Then, take the side Ray Lowes Side Trail up through the Borer’s Falls Conservation Area.
+For free parking, I parked down at the Borer’s Falls Dog Park.
+You can then take the side Ray Lowes Side Trail up through the Borer’s Falls Conservation Area.

 Canterbury Falls, Hamilton